ewfx/gaidp-crew-x/README.md

 It simple, accepts two files and identifes the discrepancies

 ## 🛠️ How We Built It
-We used gemini AI to parse the PDF file and CSV input file into JSON file format.
-We passed the JSON files to Gemin AI and prompted it to be a Regulatory expert and identify issues in the file
+We used Python pdfplumber librabry  to parse the PDF file and converted it and the input  CSV input file into JSON file format.
+We passed the JSON files to Gemini AI and prompted it to be a Regulatory expert and identify issues in the file

 ## 🚧 Challenges We Faced
-We are new to Gen AI- this is a good learning exploring API and Gen AI
+We are new to Gen AI- this is a good learning exploring API and Gen AI Limitations with this approach: The PDF parser is need to be customized for different PDF files, we can use gen AI to parse the PDF files as well.

 ## 🏃 How to Run
 1. Clone the repository